-Dr. Stiles teaches addiction studies at the William Jessup campus in San Jose and is also an adjunct faculty member at Western Seminary.
+Dr. Stiles teaches addiction studies at the William Jessup campus in San Jose.
+He has also served as an adjunct faculty member at Western Seminary.
 He has lectured internationally on substance abuse issues and has served as a resource for local governments, California tribal programs, and the Romanian government.
-He is the clinical advisor at New Life Community Services in Santa Cruz where emergency shelter and drug and alcohol treatment are provided via residential and outpatient services.
-Steve maintains counselor certification through the National Association of Alcohol and Drug Abuse Counselors (NAADAC).
-He has lectured throughout Asia and Europe on addiction topics.
+He served for years as the clinical advisor at New Life Community Services, an addiction treatment program in Santa Cruz, California.
+Steve maintains counselor certification through the California Consortium of Addiction Programs and Professionals (CCAPP).

-Dr. Stiles is the author of two books through Gospel Publish House, Thorns in the Heart and Recovery for Co-Dependency.
+Dr. Stiles is the author of two books through Gospel Publishing House, Thorns in the Heart and Recovery for Co-Dependency.
 He also authored Gotchyaa and Journey on the Hard Side of Miracles.

-Jeff Stone (2011) Associate Professor, Psychology
+Jeff Stone (2011) Chair and Professor, Psychology